Monthly Archives: April 2013

 Believe it or not, the size and color of your plates have a lot to do with portion control.
 Most of us really do eat with our eyes, so to speak.
 If you’re given a large plate or bowl do you only fill half of it?
 Most of us would fill the entire thing, and […]

 This is a basic way to prepare sautéed chard, kale, or collard greens — the classic olive oil and garlic sauté.
 Sometimes simple is best; this is definitely true when it comes to something as good as leafy greens!

 This is one of the simplest, quickest, and nutritious vegan dishes I make.
 Serve with a side of quinoa, and you’ve got yourself a nutritious dinner.
 This also goes perfectly with Roasted Sweet Potato Rounds.
 Add a salad to either possibility, and you’re set.
-Contributed by Sophia Zergiotis, from Silk and Spice.
+Contributed from Sophia Zergiotis’ blog Love and Lentils.

 Weighing yourself regularly can help you to lose or maintain weight, and has been shown to be a great incentive to keep you eating sensibly and striving for an ideal weight.
 Once a week works better for some, as small weight fluctuations from day to day can be discouraging.
 Others find it helpful to do […]

 This delicate spring soup of leeks and asparagus tastes even better if made a day ahead.
 It’s a light first course for a festive spring holiday meal (Easter or Passover), or as an everyday kind of soup served with sandwiches or wraps.